 I can already hear the protests, ‘But you need a license to street trade!’
 Yes, that’s true but only if you are taking money, not if you’re taking orders.

-There’s nothing illegal about drumming up business by promoting yourself and besides, most people are happy to have a local artist around.
+There’s nothing illegal about drumming up business by promoting yourself and besides, most people are happy to have local artists around.
 It’s interesting.

-Finding a Good Pitch to Gather Art Commissions
+How to Find a Good Pitch and Get Art Commissions

 When I first plonked myself down on a street I was so anxious not to upset anyone I introduced myself to all the local businesses and asked their permission!.
 No one minded, and I got to know my neighbors.
 It was good psychology.

 That’s not to say that I’ve never had complaints and been asked to move, I have.
-It’s tended to be from struggling store owners who see everyone and everything as a threat to their business, however irrationally.
+It’s tended to be from struggling business owners who see everyone, and everything, as a threat to their own business, however irrationally.
 I’ve never had problems with chain stores.

-If these things concern you, find out if any by-laws exist that prohibits self-promotion.
+If these things concern you, find out if any by-laws exist that prohibit self-promotion.
 It’s very unlikely.

-Scout the area first and choose wisely.
+First thing first, scout the area before you set up and choose your spot wisely.
 Don’t sit in front of a shop window or block any entrance, that would be asking for trouble.
-Set up in full view of passers-by and in a neutral space.
+Set up in full view of passers-by but in a neutral space.

 As a wildlife artist, most of my requests revolve around drawing animals which comes as no big surprise.
 Sadly for me, it’s seldom for wildlife.

 Most people want their pets drawn or painted.
 That said, all manner of requests will come your way no matter what you display.
-People assume you will do anything.
+People assume that you’ll do anything.